OSegun/Legal_Report_Classification/README.md

 ## File Descriptions

-- **`code.ipynb`**: Complete data preprocessing and model training pipeline
+- **`code.ipynb`**: Complete data preprocessing and model training pipeline for model developemnt
 - **`api.py`**: Flask API application for model deployment
+- **`model_utils`**: end-to-end pipeline of the whole process
 - **`requirements.txt`**: Python package dependencies
 - **`saved_model.pkl`**: Saved trained model (generated after training)
 - **`saved_preprocessor.pkl`**: Saved text preprocessor (generated after training)

 ## License

-This project is provided as-is for poc purposes.
+This project is provided for poc purposes.

 ## Support

 For issues or questions:
 1. Check the troubleshooting section above
 2. Ensure all dependencies are correctly installed
-3. Verify that model files exist before running the API
+3. Verify that model files exist before running the API, if not ensure dataset available for training a model in the pipeline

 ---